KomodoPlatform/antara-gaming-sdk/docs/source/tutorials/flappy-bird.rst

         tag_game_scene(registry, sky);
     }

 Now we do the same thing, but for grass.
-X position is middle of the canvas, Y position is canvas height minus ground thickness because grass is on top of the ground.
+X position is middle of the canvas, Y position is canvas height minus ground thickness because grass grows above the ground!

 .. code-block:: cpp